arifislam007/Docker-App-Demo/golan/README.md

  # Golan Application Dockerization Guide

-This guide outlines the steps for the operations team to dockerize the Golan application developed by the developer team, preparing it for deployment.
+## Scenario

+Your development team has just finished crafting a GoLang application and uploaded it onto GitHub.
+Now, the operations team is tasked with containerizing this application using Docker for deployment purposes.

 ## Prerequisites